adyitz/Analyst_BA_Case_Study/Case_Study.md

   * Provide insights into the general sales performance and trends over time.
   * You may assume the data is complete (i.e. the data does not contain duplicates, and that all test data has been removed).

 2. Perform Segmentation Analysis:
   * Propose three segmentations of the customer revenue data that you think will be helpful for producing actionable business insights.
   * Analyze the characteristics and preferences of each segment.
   * Have segment characteristics and preferences changed over time?
-  * Explore whether the impact of total addressable market (TAM) on sales varies among different customer segments.
-  * Explore whether the impact of marketing spend on sales varies among different customer segments.

 3. Identify Relationship between the total addressable market (TAM) and marketing expenditures, and the average monthly revenue per product:
   * Clean the data: